 Judge Nabil Ahmed Tawfiq Sadek, Former Prosecutor General

-Prosecutors working under Sadek routinely prosecuted people for their peaceful speech and political activity, which are protected by international human rights law.
-These prosecutors used their discretion to order the arrest and pretrial detention of peaceful activists, repeatedly requested an extension of detention orders without presenting evidence that such detention met the statutory criteria, and brought multiple, revolving door charges against defendants to keep them behind bars long after the two-year statutory maximum period of pretrial detention.
+Prosecutors working under Sadek have routinely prosecuted people for their peaceful speech and political activity, which are protected by international human rights law.
+Under Sadek's leadership and control, these prosecutors used their discretion to order the arrest and pretrial detention of peaceful activists, repeatedly requested extension of detention orders without presenting evidence that such detention met the statutory criteria, and brought multiple, revolving door charges against defendants to keep them behind bars long after the two-year statutory maximum period of pretrial detention.

 During his tenure as Prosecutor General , Sadek issued a decision commanding the heads of the public prosecution and the public attorneys to monitor social media publications.
-This came as part of a crackdown by the Egyptian regime against people who use social media to express any sort of opposition to the regime.
+This came as part of a crackdown by the Egyptian government against people who use social media to express any sort of criticism of the government.

-Under Sadek's leadership, Ibrahim Metwally Hegazy was arrested in September 2017 for his peaceful speech and activism, protected by international law, and placed in pretrial detention, where he remains.
+Under Sadek's leadership, Egyptian security forces arrested Ibrahim Metwally Hegazy in September 2017 for his peaceful speech and activism, protected by international law, and placed him in pretrial detention, where he remains.
 Prosecutors working under Sadek presented no evidence to justify Hegazy's pretrial detention or criminal prosecution.

 DAWN contacted the office of Egypt's Prosecutor General on January 7, 2021 and requested a response from Sadek, but no response was received.

 About DAWN's culprit gallery:

 Tyrants need enablers who will implement their oppressive practices, even if it means abusing their fellow citizens.
 These agents often mask their complicity in the guise of professionals exercising their duties in offices, courtrooms, police stations, and interrogation rooms.